randyrossi/vicii-kawari/REGISTERS.md

-# Extra Registers & Video RAM
+# Extra Features

+In addition to being compatible with a genuine VICII, VICII-Kawari adds a number of new features for C64 and 8-bit hobbyests to experiment with.

 ## Extra Registers

-Extra registers will not be enabled unless the activation port (0xd03f) is poked with the PETSCII bytes "VIC2".
+Extra registers are enabled through the activation port (0xd03f) by poking it with the PETSCII bytes "VIC2".
 This prevents existing software from unintentionally triggering extra registers.

     POKE 54271,ASC("V")